 My name is Olivia Phillips.
-I am from Winchester, Massachusetts and am currently a Sophomore studying at American University where I am a part of the SPA Leadership Program.
+I am from Winchester, Massachusetts and am currently a Junior studying at American University where I am a part of the SPA Leadership Program.
 I have been a Boston fanatic all my life and love everything sports!
 I have always had a passion to help others in any way or means possible, and that is why I am studying Political Science here.
 With my degree I hope to make a lasting impact not only here at American but also all around.
 I was fortunate to grow up in a state and community that welcomed change and also was very progressive in their views of moving forward in todays time.

 During high school I was very involved in my school community as well as local community.
 I served as Vice President of Student Council where I helped to initiate events that showcased a wide variety of different students talents and interests as well as organized fundraisers for local and global charities.
 I also was captain of my high schools girls tennis team.
 As captain I made sure to create a welcoming and family like community for all the girls.
 I also was very active in getting to know every single girl on and off the court to make sure I could help or mentor them in any way they needed.
 Along with those positions I was also a student representative to my towns school committee where I was the voice of the over thousand students at the high school to the superintendent and committee members.
 I was also a substitute teacher at my church’s Sunday school where I worked with kids of all ages and helped other teachers during their lesson plans.

 One of the most rewarding things I did through my high school years was have the opportunity of experiencing work in a multitude of areas.
 I assisted my dad in his law practice with projects he had me help him or his other colleagues with.
 I also babysat kids of various ages and learned many different skills during then such as patience, sternness and nurturing.
 I found that the skills I learned through babysitting helped me a lot in my leadership roles throughout high school, because they taught me the importance of persistence, understanding and care I brought to each project, practice or match.